WE LAUNCH JUNE 1HamburgBremerhavenWilhelmshavenRotterdamAmsterdamAntwerpiaZeebruggeGet in touch →

 The cost of engaging a specialist is negligible compared to the potential VAT correction - at a standard rate of 19-23% on the value of the exported goods, the financial exposure on a single declaration can run into tens of thousands of euros.

-Don’t want to handle this yourself?
-Submit your MRN closure — from €15
+Don't want to handle this yourself?
+Submit your MRN closure - request a quote

 Frequently Asked Questions